Planning and construction – Red Tech Trail with style elements: Bassa di Cardada in Ascona-Locarno

 The terrain is intentionally kept natural.
 Roots and rock reinforcements are part of the riding experience.
 With an average gradient of 111T/3T, the Rocco sin Freni offers a technically demanding tech trail that gains plenty of flow through its stylish elements.

-The Bassa di Cardada is also picturesquely situated: The trail winds through varied terrain, partly sunny, partly shady, with spectacular views of the valley and the surrounding mountains.
-Individual striking features, such as a solitary birch tree surrounded either by a berm or a more technically challenging rock garden, as well as rock formations, create highlights and give the trail additional character – they are not only photo spots, but also influence the choice of line and the riding experience.
+The Bassa di Cardada trail is also picturesquely situated: it winds through varied terrain, partly sunny, partly shady, offering spectacular views of the valley and the surrounding mountains.
+Distinctive features, such as a solitary birch tree surrounded by either a berm or a more technically challenging rock garden, as well as rock formations, create highlights and give the trail additional character.
+They are not only photo opportunities but also influence line choice and the overall riding experience.

 And DROP-IN: